Chain-of-Insight/nomsu/README.md

 so you need to install it in order to run the compiler.
 All of the moon files have been compiled into lua for convenience, so Moonscript is not a dependency.

-In order to run a .nom file, run `lua nomsub.lua your_file.nom`.
-Code can also be compiled into lua code directly, which still requires nomsub.lua as a dependency, but bypasses the compilation phase when it runs.
-To compile, run `lua nomsub.lua your_file.nom output_file.lua` which produces an output file which can be run with the command `lua output_file.lua`.
+In order to run a .nom file, run `lua nomsu.lua your_file.nom`.
+Code can also be compiled into lua code directly, which still requires nomsu.lua as a dependency, but bypasses the compilation phase when it runs.
+To compile, run `lua nomsu.lua your_file.nom output_file.lua` which produces an output file which can be run with the command `lua output_file.lua`.

 Example code can be found in the examples folder.